This page is for all the allies Spider-Man has in his never-ending fight against crime.

-- My God, What Have I Done?: After leaving Peter to die, he realizes that while he wanted to be a hero all his life, he had only used his ill-gained powers illicitly, whereas Peter had used his own powers altruistically, prompting a Heel Realization and a Heroic Sacrifice.
+- My God, What Have I Done?: After leaving Peter to die, his Spider-Sense synchronizes with Peter's and he realizes that while he wanted to be a hero all his life, he had only used his ill-gained powers illicitly, whereas Peter had used his own powers altruistically, prompting a Heel Realization and a Heroic Sacrifice.

 - Not Quite Dead: Seemingly died fighting Morlun, but was later revealed to have survived.

 - Power at a Price: Possesses the same powers as Peter, but is slightly weaker (i.e. He can lift 9 tons compared to Peter's 10) due to acquiring them illegitimately.
 The Great Weaver ultimately deems him unworthy of his powers and manifests as the Gatekeeper to kill him.

 - Properly Paranoid: Built a room designed to hide himself and other totemic beings so that Morlun couldn't find them.
 He takes Cindy Moon into protective custody when he learns Morlun is looking for her and tries to take Peter Parker in as well.

 - Targeted Human Sacrifice: Turns Peter into one in an attempt to become a legitimate Spider Totem when the Gatekeeper decides he has to die.